greg0rygreg/tf2ldm5000/README.md

 ## Facts
 - Around 45% of the entirety of the source python code was kept on version 1.2.1, and it still works

+## note
+i abandoned this fork it if you want